agis/spawn/README.md

 spawn
 ===============

-Spawn makes it super-easy to spin up your Go server inline, inside its test suite, for end-to-end testing.
+Spawn makes it easy to spin up your Go server right from within its own test suite, for end-to-end testing.

-It spawns your program from its [`TestMain`](https://golang.org/pkg/testing/#hdr-Main), so that you can interact with it from your tests.

 Usage
 --------------